 - d.
-This employee is subject to a testing period, which begins on the first day of the last month of her tax year and ends on the last day of the 12th month following that month December 1, 2021 through December 31, 2022.
-(This is because the employee was NOT enrolled in a CDHP on January 1, 2021.) - e.
-The employee retires, resigns or is laid off effective June 30, 2022.
+This employee is subject to a testing period, which begins on the first day of the last month of her tax year and ends on the last day of the 12th month following that month December 1, 2022 through December 31, 2023.
+(This is because the employee was NOT enrolled in a CDHP on January 1, 2022.) - e.
+The employee retires, resigns, or is laid off effective June 30, 2023.
 This comes before the expiration of the testing period (December 31, 2022).

 - f.
-The employee drops CDHP health insurance on July 1, 2022, and, for this illustration, does NOT take one of the measures listed in the section that follows. - g.
-Consequently, because the employee did not satisfy the testing period and was no longer enrolled in a CDHP as of July 1, 2022, the employee would be subject to taxes and a 10% penalty on any HSA over-contributions made in the last two months of 2021 (November and December) when the employee files tax returns for 2022.
+The employee drops CDHP health insurance on July 1, 2023, and, for this illustration, does NOT take one of the measures listed in the section that follows. - g.
+Consequently, because the employee did not satisfy the testing period and was no longer enrolled in a CDHP as of July 1, 2023, the employee would be subject to taxes and a 10% penalty on any HSA overcontributions made in the last two months of 2022 (November and December) when the employee files tax returns for 2023.

-The employee could also be subject to taxes and penalties in her 2022 tax filing for over-contributions made from January to June of 2021, unless the employee took one of the measures below to prevent this.
+The employee could also be subject to taxes and penalties in her 2023 tax filing for over-contributions made from January to June of 2023, unless the employee took one of the measures below to prevent this.

-NOTE: As mentioned above, there are ways to avoid the taxes and penalties on HSA over-contributions if an employee dropped or lost health coverage before the expiration of the testing period (see below).
+NOTE: There are ways to avoid the taxes and penalties on HSA over-contributions if an employee dropped or lost health coverage before the expiration of the testing period (see below).